TMueller110/IoT-Mixer/README.md

 * Node.js (downlaod from official website)
 * Pymakr extension (download from extensions in VSCode)
 * MicroPython on Rapsberry Pi Pico W (as explained in https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)
 * MQTT and File Editor in home assistant
+* umqtt.simple library used (already in repository), it originally created by "dpgeorge" https://github.com/micropython/micropython-lib/tree/master/micropython/umqtt.simple

 ### Pymakr settings

 "Ctrl+Shift+P" and typing Pymakr > Global Settings to configure the Pymakr settings (for COM port setting mainly)

 ### Upload Code to Raspberry PI Pico

+First upload the project with "Ctrl+Shift+P" -> MicroPico: Upload Project To pico

 As seen in the figure below: